-- 1. Ensure the boom is fully retracted and near maximum lift angle with no load applied. - 2.
-Rotate the superstructure at a speed of less than onehalf RPM for at least two complete revolutions in one direction, then rotate the superstructure at a speed of less than one-half RPM for at least two complete revolutions in the opposite direction.
+- Setup crane on fully extended outriggers, with boom fully retracted and near maximum lift angle with no load applied. - Rotate superstructure at a speed of less than one-half RPM for at least two complete revolutions in one direction, then rotate superstructure at a speed of less than one-half RPM for at least two complete revolutions in the opposite direction.